icecream17/solver/Notes.md

 1. `React.ComponentProps`
 1. Maybe rename "element" to "react component"
 1. Use beforeEach when rendering in every test!!!!
-1. Wait until <https://github.com/facebook/create-react-app/issues/11022> is fixed to use override
-    1. This also means __The typescript version is still 4.2.4__
 1. Tests: Arrange Act Assert

 To use: